Carmarthen, St Peter's Church

 History, tourist information, and nearby accommodation

-The story of St Peter's goes back even further, for the church stands on the site of a 1st century gateway built by the Romans to defend their fort of Moridunum here.
-The circular shape of the churchyard suggests that there was Celtic church here as early as the 6th century.
-There is no structural evidence of that early building, but we are on firmer historic ground by the time the Normans subdued south Wales in the late 11th century.
+The story of St Peter's goes back even further, for the church stands on the site of a 1st-century gateway built by the Romans to defend their fort of Moridunum here.
+The circular shape of the churchyard suggests that there was a Celtic church here as early as the 6th century.
+There is no structural evidence of that early building, but we are on firmer historical ground by the time the Normans subdued southern Wales in the late 11th century.

 Battle Abbey only controlled the church for a few years before it was transferred to the Bishop of St Davids.
 In 1125 Bishop Bernard of St Davids gave it to the Priory of St John (Carmarthen Priory), and it stayed with the Priory throughout the medieval period.
 In the late 14th century a chantry chapel was established.

-Sometime in the 16th century a Consistatory Court was established at St Peters (a court for administering the church's own legal system).
-One of the most dramatic event in the long history of St Peters took place in 1555 when the Bishop of St Davids, Robert Ferrar, was tried in the court for heresy before being burned at the stake in Carmarthen's market place.
+Sometime in the 16th century a Consistory Court was established at St Peters (a court for administering the church's own legal system).
+One of the most dramatic events in the long history of St Peters took place in 1555 when the Bishop of St Davids, Robert Ferrar, was tried in the court for heresy before being burned at the stake in Carmarthen's marketplace.

-The Consistatory Court can still be seen in the south aisle, where a memorial to Bishop Ferrar stands.
+The Consistory Court can still be seen in the south aisle, where a memorial to Bishop Ferrar stands.
 On the wall of the Court is a memorial to Sir Richard Steele (d.
-1729), a dramatist, essayist, and publisher of the first true magazine in Britain.
-Steele's second wife, poet Mary Scurlock, is buried at Poet's Corner in Westminster Abbey.
+1729), a dramatist, essayist, and co-publisher of The Tattler, the first true magazine in Britain.
+Steele's second wife, poet Mary Scurlock, was a native of Carmarthen and the daughter of Jonathan Scurlock, the Sheriff of Carmarthen.
+She is buried at Poet's Corner in Westminster Abbey.

-After the Dissolution of the Monasteries the church passed to the crown, then was given to St David's College at Lampeter, then back to the Bishop of St Davids.
+After the Dissolution of the Monasteries, the church passed to the crown, but was later given to St David's College at Lampeter, then back to the Bishop of St Davids.

 The oldest parts of the church are the chancel, north transept, north aisle, and parts of the tower, all dating to the 13th century.
-Much older is a Roman altar stone kept in the porch, near a 13th century coffin lid.
-There are a wealth of historic monuments from the 17th-19th centuries.
+Much older is a Roman altar stone kept in the porch, near a 13th-century coffin lid.
+There are a large number of historic monuments from the 17th-19th centuries.

 A Tudor Hero

-Another memorial in the chancel is that of Walter Devereux, First Earl of Essex (d.
-1576), father of Elizabeth I's favourite.
+Another memorial in the chancel is that of Walter Devereux, 1st Earl of Essex (d.
+1576), father of Elizabeth I's favourite Robert Devereux.
 In the chancel is an elegant memorial to Edmund Meyrick (d.
 1713) vicar and local benefactor, who established a charity school and left money for scholarships at Jesus College in Oxford.

 In the churchyard is the tomb of General Sir William Nott (d.
 1845), a veteran of campaigns in Afghanistan and India.
 Sir William's father famously owned an inn at Carmarthen with a sign outside the entrance saying 'Come in, eat, drink, be merry and pay Nott'!
 After Nott's death a statue of him was erected in the market square, which was then renamed Nott Square.
 The bronze statue was made from cannons captured at Battle of Maharajpur.